As a temporary service, we now offer the option of video conference consults in lieu of in person meetings.|More Info

 You Have a Number of Assets to Protect in Kona

 The larger your estate is, the more you likely require the guidance of an attorney to ensure your wishes are adhered to.
-With a larger estate, you are likely to need a variety of estate planning tools to achieve your goals.
-While these tools are a vital part of the estate planning process, they are difficult to prepare on your own.
+With a larger estate, you are likely to need a variety of tools to achieve your goals.
+While these tools are a vital part of the process, they are difficult to prepare on your own.

 An estate plan is about more than just planning for your assets following your death.
 Your estate plan should also take into account your needs during your lifetime, as well.
 If you are unable to care for yourself or otherwise incapacitated, your estate plan could ensure that your wishes regarding your medical care are adhered to.
 This aspect of your estate plan involves documents like medical directives, living wills, or powers of attorney.